resh-o/Varsity-College-Hackathon/README.md

 ## 👤 Tripod

 **Reshaan**
-- 💻 Developed the full application in C#
+- 💻 Developed the full application
 - ✅ Committed to GitHub

 **Cameron**
-- 💻 Developed the full application in C#
+- 💻 Developed the full application
 - ✅ Committed to GitHub

 **Hector**
-- 💻 Developed the full application in C#
+- 💻 Developed the full application
 - ✅ Committed to GitHub
 ---